decentraland/adr/RFC/RFC-4-comms-protocol.md

 ## Seeing other people

 To see other people around you, it is necessary to know both their `Position` and their `Profile` (wearables, name, emotes, colors, etc...).
-To that extent, when you log-in, your avatar's position needs to be broadcasted using the `Position` message.
+To that extent, when you log-in, your avatar's position needs to be broadcast using the `Position` message.
 The Profile instead is sent through comms on a need-to-know basis to optimize network and CPU resources.

-> Note: For simplicity the following diagram has two actors but indeed all messages are broadcasted all-to-all
+> Note: For simplicity the following diagram has two actors but indeed all messages are broadcast all-to-all

 ### Resolving profile information when a third party (Alice) is connected